adamhung60/TT3/README.md

 After cloning the repo, cd to tt3_env and do "pip install -e ."

 Then you can run tt3_agent/tt3_agent.py.
+A pretrained model is already provided, but you can also train a new one for yourself.

 Email me at adamjhung@gmail.com if you have questions!